 Figure 2.
-Sensitivity of C. beticola isolates collected in ND and MN from 1998 to 2015 to Topsin at 5.0 μg/ml as measured as percent spore germination
+Sensitivity of C. beticola isolates collected in ND and MN from 1998 to 2016 to Topsin at 5.0 $\mu$ g/ml as measured by percent spore germination

 Figure.
-4. Resistance Factor of C. beticola isolates collected in ND and MN from 1997-2014 to Eminent(tetraconazole) and Inspire (difenoconazole)
+4. Resistance Factor of C. beticola isolates collected in ND and MN from 1997-2016 to Eminent (tetraconazole) and Inspire (difenoconazole)